 Clayton County Fire & Emergency Services is an all-hazards department that responds not only to Fire & EMS calls, but emergencies such as hazardous materials, technical rescue, natural disaster.
-CCFES provides these various types of emergency coverage to all of unincorporated Clayton County, as well as the cities of Jonesboro, Riverdale, Lovejoy and College Park.
+CCFES provides these various types of emergency coverage to all of unincorporated Clayton County, as well as the cities of Jonesboro, Riverdale, Lake City, Lovejoy and College Park.
 The Department’s service area encompasses approximately 122 square miles and serves a population of over 259,000 residents and is operated under the direction of the Clayton County Board of Commissioners.

 CCFES maintains fourteen fire stations, an administrative office building and other supporting facilities all strategically located throughout the jurisdiction.
 It staffs seventeen companies, including structure and wildland engines, ladder trucks, ALS ambulances, and specialized Hazardous Materials, Rescue, Communications and other support units.